 Tax treatment depends on individual circumstances and all tax rules may change in the future.
 Investors should note that the views expressed may no longer be current and may have already been acted upon.
 Select 50 is not a personal recommendation to buy funds.
 Equally, if a fund you own is not on Select 50, we're not recommending you sell it.
 You must ensure that any fund you choose to invest in is suitable for your own personal circumstances.

 All these funds invest in overseas markets to a varying degree, so the value of investments could be affected by changes in currency exchange rates depending on the exposure each fund has to those markets.

-The Fidelity Select 50 Balanced Fund invests between 20-60% in bond funds.
-For those funds there is a risk that the issuers of bonds may not be able to repay the money they have borrowed or make interest payments.
-When interest rates rise, bonds may fall in value.
-Rising interest rates may cause the value of your investments to fall.
-Some of the funds use currency hedging to substantially reduce the risk of losses from unfavourable exchange rate movements on holdings in currencies that differ from the dealing currency.
+The Fidelity Select 50 Balanced fund, the Fidelity Global Dividend fund and the Liontrust UK Growth fund use currency hedging.
+Currency hedging is used to substantially reduce the effect of currency exchange rate fluctuations on undesired currency exposures.
+There can be no assurance that the currency hedging employed will be successful.
 Hedging also has the effect of limiting the potential for currency gains to be made.
-Some of the funds use financial derivative instruments for investment purposes, which may expose the fund to a higher degree of risk can can cause investments to experience larger than average price fluctuations.
+All the funds use financial derivative instruments for investment purposes, which may expose the fund to a higher degree of risk and can cause investments to experience larger than average price fluctuations.

 The Key Information Document (KID) for Fidelity and non-Fidelity funds is available in English and can be obtained from our website at www.fidelityinternational.com.